 My desire to answer questions like these is why I became an expert in organizational communication.
 As a social scientist at the RAND Corporation, I conduct research in the fields of public policy, communication, strategic management, and organizational change.
-Throughout my academic career, I have conducted applied research in coordination with a range of organizations including non-profit organizations, consultancies, university research groups, and media corporations.
+Throughout my academic career, I have conducted applied research in coordination with a range of organizations including public sector and non-profit organizations, consultancies, university research groups, and media corporations.
 I provide new insights to organizational challenges by applying research and analytical skills, knowledge of quantitative and qualitative methods, strong presentation and facilitation skills, and my deep understanding of communication processes in different organizational contexts.

 My research interests include:

 - Organizational development and change